aubreyshuga/aubreyshuga-site/content/post/2021-01-25-exploring-the-raincloudplots-package-2/index.markdown

-# Intro

-While working on my senior project, I've been struggling with the best way visualize to my data.
+While working on my [senior project](https://aubreyshuga.netlify.app/category/senior-project/) , I've been struggling with the best way visualize to my data.
 I want to see individual datapoints as well as overall distribution.
 I started with boxplots and scatterplots, but I was really wanting something to show the ties between two sets of values.

 Luckily, I stumbled upon this tweet by Micah Allen: